 Getting to Santa Fe

-Santa Fe Photographic Workshops is located 60 miles north of Albuquerque, New Mexico, on the IHM Retreat Center property in Santa Fe.
+Santa Fe Workshops is located 60 miles north of Albuquerque, New Mexico, on the IHM Retreat Center property in Santa Fe.
 Albuquerque International Sunport is the main airport that serves the Santa Fe area.
 We suggest you rent a car or use a shuttle service from the airport.
-Shuttle busses make multiple roundtrips daily.
+Shuttle buses make multiple roundtrips daily.
 If you are staying on campus ask to be dropped off at the Santa Fe Photographic Workshops at 50 Mt.
 Carmel Rd.
-Contact Sandia Shuttle Express to make a reservation at (888) 775-5696 or (505) 474-5696, or visit www.sandiashuttle.com.
+Contact Groome Transportation to make a reservation at (505) 474-5696, or visit www.groometransportation.com.

-There is also very limited service in and out of the Santa Fe airport through American Airlines and Great Lakes Airline.
+There is also very limited service in and out of the Santa Fe airport through American Airlines and United Airlines.
 Roadrunner Shuttle operates out of the Santa Fe airport (505) 424-3367.